parsyl/parquet/README.md

 ```

 If you want a field to be excluded from parquet you can tag
-it with a dash or make it private like so:
+it with a dash or make it unexported like so:

 ```go
 type Being struct {